HurricaneJames/dex/doc/Building Components with React.js and Flux.md

 We are going to write a very simple edit tool.
 Our component will have two parts.
 First, a label telling users to "Enter Some Text."
 Second, a block where a user can enter some text.
 That is pretty simple.

 However, we are going to complicate things by requiring that multiple components on the same page display that data in different ways.
 We are going to complicate things a little further by requiring that there is no global "parent" app.
-Instead, it is important that we can "sprinkle" the react componets on to our page.
+Instead, it is important that we can "sprinkle" the react components on to our page.

 "Why?," you say.
 A lot of us are trying to augment legacy apps.
 While you can generally add sprinkles to a cake, it is often harder to convince your boss to let you re-bake the whole cake.
 Also, because coordinating such a large single root starts to become really complex as the app grows.
-And it becomes painflu once we need to start making ajax calls or, or add a backbone layer, or, well, anything not display related.
+And it becomes painful once we need to start making ajax calls or, or add a backbone layer, or, well, anything not display related.

 Getting Started